Impact

 Risk and Exploitability

-Chromium rates the issue as medium severity.
-The flaw can only be exploited if the renderer process is already compromised, which is a non‑trivial prerequisite and not documented as a public exploit.
+Chromium rates the issue as medium severity (CVSS 6.5).
+The EPSS score is below 1%, suggesting a very low likelihood of exploitation under normal circumstances.
+The flaw can only be exploited if the renderer process has already been compromised, which is a non‑trivial prerequisite and not documented as a public exploit.
 The vulnerability is not listed in CISA's KEV catalog, indicating no known widespread exploitation.
 Nonetheless, users of unpatched browsers remain at risk of sensitive data exposure if a renderer compromise occurs through other vectors.

 OpenCVE Enrichment